velsangjinali/third-party-cookies/README.md

-# third-party-cookies
+# Third-Party-Cookies

-three examples to use third party cookies
+## In this repo you can find three examples about the use of cookies.